danielehc/learn-consul-nomad-vm/README.md

 nomad job stop -purge hashicups
 ```

-## 4. Deploy HashiCups with Consul service discovery and DNS
+## 4. Deploy HashiCups with Consul service discovery on a single VM

-This jobspec integrates Consul and uses service discovery and DNS to facilitate communication between the microservices.
+This jobspec integrates Consul and uses service discovery and DNS to facilitate communication between the microservices but runs all of the services on a single node.

 Submit the job to Nomad.